Bolgenschanze (1928, new hill): History

 In December 1928 the hill, planned by Grünenfelder and Straumann, was completed.
 Local Swiss jumper E. Maurer from Davos made an inaugural test jump and set first but unofficial hill record at 57 meters (197 ft).

 In 1930, Davos hosted Academic World Winter Games, when Fritz Kaufmann jumped 73 meters during intern training of Swiss national team.

 On 24 February 1931, Sigmund Ruud set the only official world record on this hill at 81 metres (266 ft).
 Local Fritz Kaufmann won the international competition.

 In March 1932, Sigmund Ruud jumped 82 meters (269 ft) in hours concours (unofficially after competition) tied the Robert Lymburne's WR distance short after (he set it on 12 March), but both of them were never officially recognized.

-With its modern profile the Bolgenschanze attended a lot of worldwide attention in those days and was assessed very much by the international jumper's elite, consequently Davos was the jumping stronghold of Switzerland.
+With its modern profile, the Bolgenschanze attracted significant international attention at the time and was highly regarded by leading ski jumpers.
+As a result, Davos became a major center for ski jumping in Switzerland.